mahshidhdi/android-sdk/docs/guide/logging.md

 The two methods can be mixed and matched, but it's best to use only one method for each log entry.

 !!! tip "Don't get carried away with tags"
     Aim at not making tags too specific and keeping the number of tags limited.
-Typically, each pushe service module should have one main tag which is included in all log entries inside that module and possibly a couple other tags for it's different main subcomponents.
+Typically, each hengam service module should have one main tag which is included in all log entries inside that module and possibly a couple other tags for it's different main subcomponents.

 #### Tag Constants

-Every pushe service module should have a `LogTag` object defined in the `Constants.kt` file.
+Every hengam service module should have a `LogTag` object defined in the `Constants.kt` file.
 All log tags used within the module should be defined as constants in this object.

 ```kotlin
 // Constants.kt